-We're well into 2022 now and I'm curious - how have your New Year's resolutions been going?
-I find it fascinating how motivated one can feel when setting resolutions or goals to kick start a new year or new chapter.
-In that moment that vision or transformation feels so inspiring, attainable and real.
-Yet a few weeks on, so many goals and resolutions have simply become a distant memory, lost amongst the busyness of life.
+We’re almost a full month in to 2023 now and I'm curious - how have your New Year's resolutions been going?
+I find it fascinating how motivated one can feel when setting resolutions to kick start a new year or new chapter.
+In that moment, that vision or transformation feels so inspiring, attainable and real.
+Yet just a few weeks in, so many goals have simply become a distant memory, lost amongst the busyness of life.
 Why is that?

 When you take time to reflect you might realise your goal wasn't really what you wanted to achieve after all, it was something in that moment, you thought you ought to do rather than truly wanted to do, and that's never going to be motivating and meaningful enough to create change.
 But what if you really did connect with your goal on a deeper level?
 It really was and is your vision of success and you're now feeling immensely frustrated because you didn't stick with it long enough to make sufficient progress or see a result.